Third Covid wave in India may peak in early Feb: IIT-Kanpur study | Health

 The research team comprised of Sabara Parshad Rajeshbhai, Subhra Sankar Dhar, and Shalabh, all from the Department of Mathematics and Statistics at IIT Kanpur.

-''So, India and other countries have to build up the defenses and be prepared for another wave so that it is not as devastating as the earlier ones,'' they added.
+''So, India and other countries have to build up the defences and be prepared for another wave so that it is not as devastating as the earlier ones,'' they added.

 According to the National COVID-19 Supermodel Committee, the third wave of COVID-19 is expected to peak in early next year but would be milder than the second wave.

-India on Friday recorded 122 cases of the Omicron variant of coronavirus in 24 hours, the highest so far, pushing its tally in the country to 358.
+India on Friday recorded 122 cases of the Omicron variant of coronavirus in a span of 24 hours, the highest so far, pushing its tally in the country to 358.

 Overall, the country reported 6,650 fresh COVID-19 cases, increasing the country's caseload to 3,47,72,626, the Ministry of Health and Family Welfare said.